bustoutsolutions/siesta/README.md

 Want your app to talk to an API?
 Welcome to your state nightmare!

 You need to display response data whenever it arrives, unless the requesting ViewController is no longer visible, unless some other currently visible ViewController happens to want the same data.
-You should show a loading indicator, display user-friendly errors (but no modal alert dogpiles!), give users a retry mechanism, and hide all that when a subsequent request succeeds.
+You should show a loading indicator (but watch out for race conditions that leave it stuck spinning forever), display user-friendly errors (but not redundantly — no modal alert dogpiles!), give users a retry mechanism … and hide all of that when a subsequent request succeeds.
 Be sure to avoid redundant requests.
 Oh, and remember not to retain your ViewController by accident in your callback closures.
+Unless you're supposed to.

 What could possibly go wrong?